ic-Solutions/advantage-seniors/_pages/csr.md

 No doubt we have a habitual liking towards village work.
 We believe that real life exists in villages, though many disadvantages galore.
 We go to villages for two things.
-First, to identify the prospective caregivers and secondly, to create awareness about rural ageing.
+First, to identify the prospective caregivers and secondly, to create awareness about rural aging.
 Undoubtedly, caregivers are the backbone of elder care.
 Given the hardship and intricacies of full time care giving, very few are willing to take up this job.
 Lives of many less educated, distressed rural women continue to exist in despair.
 We tell